 MED: Talent placing plant into growth cabinet

+Transfer the plant to a square plate with MS medium supplemented with cefotaxime sodium to kill the A. rhizogenes [1] and place the sealed plate vertically inside a growth cabinet for 4 days [2].

+MED: Talent placing plant onto plate

+MED: Talent placing plant into growth cabinet

-After two weeks, new hairy roots will begin to appear [1].
+After 10-12 days, new hairy roots will begin to appear [1].
 Their transformation can be confirmed by fluorescence stereomicroscope [2].

 ECU: Shot of new hairy root(s)